Can I smoke Mullein?

 In low and even heavy dosages it produces no major side effects.
 Some types of Mullein may cause dermatitis to those who have sensitive skin and are prone to allergies, which is why it is recommended to handle the plant with precaution during prolonged exposure, like when our team crafts our herbal blends!

 Mullein in herbal smoking blends is also a great tobacco alternative for those looking to quit, as it offers a light calming sensation while also helping to cleanse and relax the lungs.
+And of course, it has no nicotine so you're certain not to get addicted to it (physically at least!)

 As explained before, nature definitely offers us a lot of alternatives to aid with our illnesses and addictions, all we have to do is be informed and look.
 More and more people are taking the natural, organic route in their lifestyle as they can tell they feel better after making the change.
 Herbs are a natural, cheaper option for cannabis and tobacco smokers and Mullein is definitely one of the best base herb that offers a lot of benefits for those ready to change their lifestyle for the better.